Decoding Airbnb's Options Activity: What's the Big Picture?

 Started in 2008, Airbnb is the world's largest online alternative accommodation travel agency, also offering booking services for boutique hotels and experiences.
 Airbnb's platform offered over 8 million active accommodation listings as of June 30, 2024.
 Listings from the company's over 5 million hosts are spread over almost every country in the world.
 In 2023, 50% of revenue was from the North American region.
 Transaction fees for online bookings account for all its revenue.

-Airbnb's Current Market Status Currently trading with a volume of 3,437,728, the ABNB's price is up by 0.68%, now at $117.53.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 63 days.
+Present Market Standing of Airbnb With a trading volume of 3,229,271, the price of ABNB is up by 0.2%, reaching $115.21.
+Current RSI values indicate that the stock is may be approaching overbought.
+Next earnings report is scheduled for 56 days from now.
 What Analysts Are Saying About Airbnb

-In the last month, 5 experts released ratings on this stock with an average target price of $123.6.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $135.2.

-Consistent in their evaluation, an analyst from Goldman Sachs keeps a Sell rating on Airbnb with a target price of $111.
-An analyst from TD Cowen has decided to maintain their Buy rating on Airbnb, which currently sits at a price target of $125.
-Maintaining their stance, an analyst from Baird continues to hold a Neutral rating for Airbnb, targeting a price of $120.
-An analyst from BMO Capital has decided to maintain their Market Perform rating on Airbnb, which currently sits at a price target of $130.
-Maintaining their stance, an analyst from B of A Securities continues to hold a Neutral rating for Airbnb, targeting a price of $132.
+Consistent in their evaluation, an analyst from Truist Securities keeps a Hold rating on Airbnb with a target price of $124.
+An analyst from B of A Securities has decided to maintain their Neutral rating on Airbnb, which currently sits at a price target of $132.
+Consistent in their evaluation, an analyst from B. Riley Securities keeps a Neutral rating on Airbnb with a target price of $140.
+An analyst from Piper Sandler persists with their Neutral rating on Airbnb, maintaining a target price of $125.
+Maintaining their stance, an analyst from Benchmark continues to hold a Buy rating for Airbnb, targeting a price of $155.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.